 Putting together breeding programmes that maximise genetic gain.
 Coordinating with breeding company and vet regarding mating plan requirements.
 Setting and monitoring the calving and calf rearing plan to meet farm policy.
 Setting annual plans for animal health programmes.
 Deciding whether to cull or treat stock.

 Ordering supplies at most economical price.
 Organising all contractors to meet farm policies and budgets.
 Maintaining knowledge of and planning to meet key performance indicators.
 Monitoring and working within budget guidelines for cost/expenses.
 Maintaining knowledge of cost of production.

 Setting effluent plan and monitoring system.
 Making sure all plans are implemented, monitored and up to date to meet compliance requirements.
 Following milk processor’s quality assurance practices.

 Creating rosters for staff, including calf rearers or seasonal employees.
 Allocating role responsibilities i.e. who does what.
-Monitoring performance.
-Conflict resolution.
-Allocating the appropriate training relevant to the budget and individuals training needs.
+Monitoring performance, supporting conflict resolution, allocating the appropriate training relevant to the budget and individuals training needs.
 Building a team culture that supports the farms goals and values.
 Staff gap analysis and assessing/implementing training requirements.

 - Diploma in Agribusiness Management

 - Bachelor of Agricultural Science

 - QuickStart Recruitment Kit – A simple starting point for farmers when employing staff

 - People Productivity Kit – Your solution to managing employees for great performance